-I’m wandering down a brick lined side street, confused and lost.
-Without data enabled on my iPhone, I stare down at my paper map and I wonder if I am even in the right part of the city.
-The large block of apartments immediately in front of me signals I can go no further.
+I’m wandering down a brick lined street in Melbourne, confused and lost.
+Without data enabled on my iPhone, I stare down at my paper map and wonder if I am even in the right part of the city.
+The large block of apartments immediately in front of me signals I can co no further.
 Turning on my heels I notice a breeze blocked garage tucked in the corner.
-White washed, except for the painted face of bat woman, her red eyes urge me to enter the black door to her right.
+White washed, except for the pained face of bat woman, her red eyes urge me to enter the black door to her right.
 I’ve reached the right place, Laneway Learning in Central Melbourne.
 One of their many centres that offer cheap, fun and accessible workshops.
 Founders Tom, Mark and Lucie set up this not for profit organisation in Melbourne for people to try a short class in a subject without committing to a full term of evening classes.

-With a burst of energy, our teacher for the evening, Gaye Naismith rushes into the front of the class carrying a dress makers dummy and a bag of textiles.
-Gaye set up her School of Sewing and Upcycling in 2015 with an emphasis on sustainable sewing and textile upcycling.
+With a burst of energy our teacher for the evening rushes into the front of the class carrying a dressmakers dummy and a bag of textiles.
+Gay Naismith set up the School of Sewing and Upcycling in 2015 with an emphasis on sustainable sewing.
 With a whole range of classes at her Footscray school, she volunteers at Laneway Learnings to introduce students to new techniques.
 There are around twenty of us in the rom all holding onto our shirts in anticipation of what new outfits we can make from one simple item.
 ‘Men’s shirts are an amazing source of fabric’ Gaye tells us as she demonstrates what can be down with a little ‘wrapping, reconfiguring and some cutting’, no sewing machines required.

 Louise Angrilli in the photo above is modelling a new skirt she created by simply buttoning two shirts together and tucking the sleeves in to make pockets.
 Louise is an avid fan of the Great British Sewing Bee and came along to experience the part of the show she loves best, where they deconstruct a garment to make a new one.